christophediericx/ArduinoDriver/README.md

 * Fault tolerance and error detection (fletcher-16 checksums)
 * Automated deployment of the listener code to the Arduino

 The library emits log messages (in varying levels, from *Info* to *Trace*) via NLog.
-Hook up an NLog dependency (and configuration) in any project that uses *ArduinoSketchUploader* to automagically generate these messages as well.
+Hook up an NLog dependency (and configuration) in any project that uses *ArduinoDriver* to automagically emit these messages as well.

 ## Sample Code: Super Mario Bros "Underworld" theme ##